Incident Webhook (Incident Webhook/API)

 }

-To specify a colour explicitly for
+To specify a color explicitly for `tags`:

 "message": "Error rates higher than usual",